catmando/LocoRuby/README.md

 During debug you may find dealing with a javascript debugger is incompatible with the popup.
 Just change the dimension key to something like dimension_off, and it will be ignored, and you won't get a popup.

+##The LocoRuby_loading and _loaded classes##

+HTML with the LocoRuby_loaded class will remain hidden until the ruby code is up and running.
+The LocoRuby_loading class will then be hidden.
+Use these classes to display appropriate content before and after loading has completed.

 ##Host and Ports##